The Ultimate 5 Day Iceland Winter Itinerary: Golden Circle and South Coast

-This itinerary is a self-guided winter adventure through parts of the Iceland Golden Circle and South Coast.
+This Iceland road trip itinerary is a self-guided winter adventure through parts of the Golden Circle and South Coast.
 Read on for the pros and cons of visiting Iceland in the winter, tips for visiting Iceland and a schedule for exploring the country for 5 days and 4 nights.

 This blog is based on my experience visiting Iceland in December 2021.

 - You have great odds to see the Northern lights in the winter!
 The darkest skies in Iceland are typically from November to January, although you may be able to see the lights from September to April.
 Even if you visit in the darkest months, seeing the lights is not guaranteed and depends on cloud cover.
 The longer you stay, the better chances you’ll have for a clear sky.

 - The majority of tourists visit Iceland in the summer, so you’ll likely experience less crowds in the winter months.
 However, the shorter days mean that everyone will arrive at popular destinations around the same time of day.